 Compared with a traditional TIG power source, a TIG inverter with advanced controls offers increased control over the welding arc that allows the operator to tailor the bead profile, improve arc starting, increase travel speeds, perform better on thinner materials and thinner sections as well as experience other production benefits.

 A traditional power source uses a transformer to turn high voltage, low amperage primary power into low voltage, high amperage power required for welding.
 Therefore, we will explain tig welder settings and waveform controls.
+An inverter power source, such as the Miller Dynasty 350, takes input power, filters it to DC, and, using fast solid-state switches, increases its frequency to 20,000 to 100,000 Hz.

+Then, it transforms the current into useable welding power through an advanced level of control over the arc.
 Inverter technology provides the capability for high speed pulsing in DC mode.
 In AC mode, an inverter allows waveform shaping and more control for optimal results in the weld.
 We’ll take a look at some of the benefits behind these additional capabilities and how they can be used.

 TIG Pulsed Welding

 TIG pulsing refers to switching from peak amperage to a lower background amperage.
-This is useful on ferrous metals for which welding heat input must be minimized, or for which penetration has to be accurately and repetitively controlled.
+This is useful on ferrous metals for which welding heat input must be minimized or for which penetration has to be accurately and repetitively controlled.

-On thin stainless, a lot of times you use a pulse just as a way to strengthen the arc.
+On thin stainless, a lot of times, you use a pulse just as a way to strengthen the arc.
 Instead of having the tendency to want to spread out, pulsing focuses the arc.

 High speed pulsing also can lead to faster travel speeds.
 You can cut your welding time in half by switching from a conventional power source to inverter TIG that supports pulsed GTAW.

-Traditional technology usually allows for 1 pulse-per-second to 10 pulses-per-second.
-Common ranges for inverters are 100 pulses-per-second to 500 pulses-per-second.
-That provides increased penetration, arc stability and travel speeds.
+Traditional technology usually allows for 1 pulse per second to 10 pulses per second.
+Common ranges for inverters are 100 pulses per second to 500 pulses per second.
+That provides increased penetration, arc stability, and travel speeds.

 More advanced inverter power sources, such as the Miller Dynasty 350 and 700, can pulse at 5,000 pulses-per-second, to further enhance stability and to increase travel speed.
 The increased number of pulses per second also is beneficial in automated applications.